1amdara/node3-weather-website/README.md

 # node3-weather-website
-This is a real-time web geo-location weather application to share their weather information.
+This is a real-time web geo-location weather application to share weather information.
 The connection is established with WebSocket, providing a low-overhead communication channel between the server and the client in the chat rooms.

 Acknowledgements
 -https://udemy.com/course/the-complete-nodejs-developer-course-2/